---

 date: '2025-05-31'

-description: freud text that introduces the structural model of id, ego, and superego, linking conflict, repression, and neurosis.
+description: freud introduces the structural model of id, ego, and superego, then uses it to describe internal conflict, identification, and guilt.

 finished: 2025